Understanding High-Key VS Low-Key Lighting

-In this post, we will look at two different, yet very popular, lighting techniques: high key and low key.
-High key lighting is just what you would imagine - very bright, even light, whereas low key emphasizes midtones and shadows.
+In this post, we will look at two different, yet very popular, lighting techniques: HIGH-KEY and LOW-KEY.
+High key lighting is just what you would imagine - very bright and even light, whereas low key lighting will emphasize midtones and shadows.
 Now, lets look at these lighting techniques in more detail:

-Varying levels of light can be used in high key, ranging from just bright enough, to teetering on the edge of over-exposing your highlights, which is a completely stylistic choice.
+Varying levels of light can be used in high key, ranging from "just bright enough", to "teetering on the edge of over-exposing your highlights", which is a completely valid stylistic choice.

 High key is also used to separate the subject from the background, which is why a lot of magazine ads feature the product on a white, seamless background.
-This technique adds impact to the photo and makes the subject the focus.
+This technique adds impact to the photo and makes sure the main subject is the focus.

-If you want to make your subject stand out, or give your photos a bright, happy feel, high key is a great place to start.
+So if you want to make your subject stand out, OR give your photos a bright, happy feel, high key lighting is a great place to start.

 - Have a room with a lot of even, natural light.
 Bright windows can work wonders, because the light is diffused, eliminating harsh shadows, which is what you DON’T want with high key.

-- Preferably, you will need a white background.
+- Preferably, use a white background.
 If you don’t have a completely white background, shoot against the lightest color wall or backdrop you can find.
 White foam board works well, especially if you are doing product photography.
-Try to stay away from white sheets, unless the sheet is perfectly flat with no wrinkles – even the tiniest wrinkle will make a huge shadow in your background.
+Try to stay away from white sheets, unless the sheet is perfectly flat with no wrinkles – even the tiniest wrinkle can make a noticible shadow in your background.

 - If you are using a flash, try bouncing the light off the ceiling.
 Just like the reflector, this will distribute the light more evenly.
 If you aim the flash directly at your subject, you will end up with shadows on the background.